- Introduction to the Cardiac Catheterization Procedure

 You should expect complete healing without any problems.
 You should be able to eat and drink as soon as you would like after the cath.
-A hard ridge should form along the site of incision, and as it heals, the ridge or bump should go away.
-You should also expect discoloration where the catheter was put in; this should disappear within 2 weeks after the procedure.
+A hard ridge may form along the incision site, and as it heals, the ridge or bump should go away.
+You can also expect discoloration (bruising) where the catheter was put in; this should disappear within 2 weeks.
 Some people, especially the elderly and those with high blood pressure, may have a small bruise around the area where the catheter entered.
 The bruise will go away in a few days or weeks.
 Infection is rare.
 You may feel tired the first two days after the cath.
-You may also be placed on aspirin and Plavix medications.
+You may also be put on aspirin and Plavix medications.

 For normal results, a cardiac cath should show no problems in the heart or coronary arteries.
 The arteries should have smooth and regular outlines.
 If your results are abnormal, the test may show coronary artery disease, disease of the heart valves, or other cardiac problems.
 If there are problems, the doctor will discuss types of treatments that you may need.
 Abnormal results may indicate a need for urgent heart surgery.

 Recovery at Home

 Unless you need further treatments right away you can go home after a few hours.
 Someone will need to drive you home.
 You may feel tired for a day or two after the procedure.
 If you have stitches, they will be removed in 6-10 days.
 Here are some tips on what you should do after this procedure:

 - Avoid jogging, vigorous exercise, and rough activities for two weeks.

 - You can walk as an exercise 48 hours after the cath.